 Wadi Bhani Kalid

-From Sur to Wadi Bhani Kalid , it is about a 1 to 1.5 hours driving.
+From Sur to Wadi Bhani Kalid , it is an about 1 to 1.5 hours drive.

 If you are not into camping, no need to worry!
 The tent is actually like a big room with proper beds inside, but still provides the authentic Bedouin style of living.